pacificclimate/pdp/README.md

 - Class `Calendar`, which represents the general notion of a calendar, and subclasses `GregorianCalendar`, `Fixed365DayCalendar`, `Fixed360DayCalendar`, which represent specific, different calendar types.
-In particular:
-   - Rightly or wrongly, `Calendar`s are used as instances (so far we have only discussed things that could be supplied by a fixed object, or singleton).
-Each `Calendar`instance has an epoch year, which defines the epoch or origin date for computations the calendar can perform.
+   - Rightly or wrongly, `Calendar`s are used as instances (so far we have only discussed things that could be equally well be supplied by a fixed object, or singleton).
+   - Each `Calendar` instance has an epoch year, which defines the epoch or origin date for computations the calendar can perform.
+Dates before Jan 1 of the epoch year are not valid.
+This is stupid, a result of lazy implementation, but it is true for now.
+Default epoch year is 1800.
    - `Calendar` has abstract methods `isLeapYear()`,  `daysPerMonth()`, `daysPerYear()` that concrete subclasses define in order to specify different particular calendars.
    - `Calendar` provides a number of service methods for validating datetimes and for computing essential